JackyVSO/Starcraft/index.md

 So Terran does do noticeably worse without Flash, but still better than Zerg without Soulkey.
 So while there's still a tiny bit of fuel for the "Protoss is OP" argument, there isn't much left for the "Terran has it hardest" argument - at least not in this dataset.

 (While this was all a fun exercise, I should really emphasize that it means very little.
 The Protoss winrate advantage of 50.6 vs 49.76 over Terran amounts to an advantage of no more than six games, which makes it statistically insignificant by any reasonable standards.
-There is really only one thing that these numbers show very clearly, and that is that **Starcraft is an eerily well balanced game** - at least when played on carefully designed maps)
+There is really only one thing that these numbers show very clearly, and that is that <b>Starcraft is an eerily well balanced game</b> - at least when played on carefully designed maps)

 Now let's look at the winrates for the individual non-mirror matchups.
 The numbers confirm the well-known pattern of T > Z > P > T but suggest that Zerg's advantage over Protoss is slightly smaller than Terran's advantage over Zerg and Protoss' advantage over Terran: